Regional Placement Testing

 I've been accepted to more than one UW System school or I may change my mind about which campus I am attending.
 Do I need to take placement tests for each of these campuses?

-No. All UW System institutions use the UW Placement Tests and all campuses will receive a copy of your scores.
-Therefore, you only need to take the tests once and whichever campus you attend will have your scores, regardless of the campus you indicated on your answer sheet.
-The scores are sent to the testing office at each campus.
+No. All UW System institutions use the UW Placement Tests and all campuses have access to your scores.
+Therefore, you only need to take the tests once and whichever campus you attend will have access to your scores, regardless of the campus you indicated on your answer sheet.

 Who should I contact if I have any questions regarding placement testing at a specific campus?